ejparajon/PSCD/README.md

 Code for running and formatting the Shiny app in the Power Sector Competitiveness Dashboard.

 `indicator_formatting.R`
 Functions for cleaning, transforming, and standardizing indicator values and labels.
-Generates `indicator_data.rds`.
+Generates `indicator_data.rds` and `state_indicator_data.rds`.

 `indicator_data.rds`
 Processed indicator information used for the dashboard.